Bilgin's Blog

 Henry the Navigator

-Because of the taxes and the monopoly, the goods from far east had enormous prices.
-Black pepper, silk and other goods are the commodities only available for only the very rich ones.
+Because of the high taxes and the absolute monopoly, the goods from far east had enormous prices.
+Black pepper, silk and other goods are the commodities only available for only the very rich and privileged ones.

 But the needs of the growing middle-class contradicted this status quo.
 The European explorers were seeking short-cuts to India.